Coronavirus: IMF raises global growth forecast

 Last year, the ONS National Statistician for Economics, Jonathan Athow, said that a large number of redundancies stemmed from hospitality, recruitment and travel sectors – some of the worst-affected industries in the UK.

-Although the number of people on payrolls increased by 83,000 in January this year, with the government imposing more stringent restrictions and measures to curb the spreading of the virus, the UK unemployment rate is expected to spike further, with the Bank of England predicting a 7.8% rise.
+Although the number of people on payrolls increased by 83,000 in January this year, with the government imposing more stringent restrictions and measures to curb the spreading of the virus, the UK unemployment rate is expected to spike further towards the end of the year.
+The Bank of England predicted a 7.8% rise in UK unemployment but, with the economic outlook improving, they stated during their March policy meeting that this level would be less severe than initially predicted.

-Chancellor Rishi Sunak’s furlough scheme was due to end this April; however, it’s thought that he will extend this to June during the Spring 2021 budget.
-UK Prime Minister, Boris Johnson, announced yesterday that non-essential businesses could begin to reopen from 12th April.
-Financial support until June would, therefore, help provide additional support as businesses get back on their feet.
+Chancellor Rishi Sunak’s furlough scheme was due to end this April; however, he announced that this would be extended to the end of December during the Spring 2021 budget.
+With non-essential businesses set to reopen from 12th April, the continued Government financial aid until the end of September would, therefore, help provide additional support as businesses get back on their feet.

-Whilst unemployment continues to remain a substantial issue for the UK, the British pound (GBP) has surged against its key currency rivals over recent weeks, supported by the UK’s coronavirus vaccination programme.
+As unemployment continues to remain a substantial issue for the UK, the British pound (GBP) has become more subdued against its key currency rivals over recent weeks.
+The British pound (GBP) had been supported by the UK’s coronavirus vaccination programme, though supply issues looked to threaten this progress.